Aaliahaly/BINF6970-Final/README.md

 ---

-## Final Note
+## Project Significance

+This project converts fragmented TCGA LGG multi-omics files into a clean, validated, gene-centered, and query-ready database system.

-This project reduces one of the most time-consuming barriers in cancer bioinformatics: **data preparation.**
+It reduces one of the most time-consuming barriers in cancer bioinformatics: data preparation.

-The final system provides clean, integrated, validated, and biologically interpretable data that can be queried directly using MySQL and explored further using Neo4j.
+The final system allows users to move directly into clinical-genomic analysis using MySQL, with Neo4j available as an additional graph-based exploration layer.